danbivins/dan-port-site/pages/home.md

 I specialize in creating digital experiences that are accessible to everyone through a user-centered approach while collaborating in a cross-team function.
 With over a decade of experience, I've also grown to love well-built design systems and thoughtful, living documentation.

-Most of my work is covered by an NDA but if you would like access then please [send a note via the contact form](/contact).